-Supply chains are multifaceted and can be a noteworthy source of competitive advantage.
-To improve efficiency and effectiveness, companies have to improve predictability, optimize costs, minimize working capital, mitigate risk, and analyze data.
+Supply chains are multifaceted and can be a significant source of competitive advantage.
+To improve supply chain management efficiency and effectiveness, companies must improve predictability, optimize costs, minimize working capital, mitigate risk, and analyze data.

-Companies who strategically improve even one area of the supply chain create a ripple effect of operational advantages.
-A resourceful, successful supply chain helps businesses save money – from faster delivery time, shorter factory processing time, better inventory management.
+Companies that strategically improve even one area of the supply chain create a ripple effect of operational advantages.
+A resourceful, successful supply chain helps businesses save money – from faster delivery time, shorter factory processing time, and better inventory management.

 Well-built supply chains improve margins, support expansion, drive positive consumer experiences, and reduce operating costs.
-Determining the best way to move a product to its destination takes consideration of optimizing order processing, receiving procedures, outbound schedules, and reverse logistics.
+However, determining the best way to move a product to its destination takes optimizing order processing, receiving procedures, outbound schedules, and reverse logistics.

-A distribution network is a system a company uses to get products from the manufacturer to the retailer.
-Companies who leverage the supply chain as a strategic capability have built a durable distribution network.
-A fast, reliable network is a competitive advantage because customers are able to get products whenever they want them.
+A distribution network is a company's system to get products from the manufacturer to the retailer.
+Companies that leverage the supply chain as a strategic capability have built a durable distribution network.
+A fast, reliable network is a competitive advantage because customers can get products whenever they want them.

 Today, the trend is for distribution centers to be close to major markets to reduce inbound and outbound miles.
 "The ability to get a product to market in 1-2 days when your competition can only deliver in 3-5 days is a serious weapon," says Wulfraat, President of MWPVL International.

 For an efficient supply chain, companies create reliable transportation solutions.
 A supply chain requires alignment and a cohesive strategy at each step in the process.
 Work with experienced partners and assemble a dedicated team within your organization to create and optimize your efficient supply chain.